top of page

 Neural Kubrick

-The thesis project , conducted in the Interactive Architecture Lab, at the Bartlett School of Architecture examines how far AI has come and how it could change filmmaking itself.
-Three machine-learning algorithms take up the most significant roles in the AI film crew, that of art director, film editor, and director of photography.
+The thesis project, conducted in the Interactive Architecture Lab at the Bartlett School of Architecture, examines how far AI has come and how it could change filmmaking itself.
+Three machine-learning algorithms take up the most significant roles in the AI film crew, those of art director, film editor, and director of photography.

 Three iconic movies of Stanley Kubrick were used; namely, ‘2001 A Space Odyssey’, ‘A Clockwork Orange’ and ‘The Shining’.
-The output of these algorithms are a set of videos sequences, Where the machine as Art Director creates an alternative look and feel of the original video sequence, the machine as Film Editor creates an alternative parallel video sequence, and the machine as Director of photography reshoots the same video sequence in virtual space from a machinic point view. .
+The output of these algorithms is a set of video sequences, where the machine as Art Director creates an alternative look and feel of the original video sequence, the machine as Film Editor creates an alternative parallel video sequence, and the machine as Director of Photography reshoots the same video sequence in virtual space from a machinic point of view.

 Machine as Film Editor